|

 So forget

-- Agatha Christie rip-offs with dead colonels discovered in country house libraries;
+- dead colonels discovered in country house libraries;

 - detectives who are cantankerous crossword buffs;